tmusta/IKM_NLP/README.md

 - python 3 version of the wsd_code (print's changed).
 Demo works.
 - conda enviroment config file for the env that I am using.

+To run the GUI application:
+1. Install all packages mentioned in env.yml config
+2. run "python gui.py"